alukosdev/ccsp/reference/glossary.md

 An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.

 API gateways can provide access control, rate limiting, logging, metrics, and security filtering services.
+==- Applicable Law
+Determines the legal standing of a case or issue.
 ==- Application Accreditation
 The application has been approved by management.
 ==- Application Certification